klokane/loxy/README.md

 ### Callbacks

-Calbacks are not limited to closures you can connect many diferent types of callbacks
+Calbacks are not limited to closures.
+You can connect to signal many diferent types.

     s = signal()